 • Language, creative writing, and wellness

-• Spring and summer youth camps and year-round youth classes
+• Spring and summer youth art camps and year-round youth art classes in a range of disciplines

 Register online for classes and workshops, or call (269) 349-7775 to register by phone.
 You are also welcome to register in person at the KIA front desk or school office.
 Members enjoy reduced tuition (click to learn more about membership).
 We love beginners and encourage scholarship applications.